 You can also use it on your face or anywhere on your body.

 It’s thick, but it foams up rapidly and rinses easily.
-Interestingly, the company says you can reapply it as a moisturizer after you finish shaving.
+Interestingly, the company says you can reapply it as a moisturizer for bald head after you finish shaving.

 The active components are aloe, shea butter, and tea tree oil.
 They leave a fresh, natural scent behind.
 Plus, they prevent inflammation.